bkushigian/bkushigian.github.io/_posts/2024-05-05-rethinking-test-utility.md

    Thus, the test cases written in (3) help to pass on expert knowledge derived in step (2) to future developers.

-These points are all well and good, but it is not possible to encode these in a formal utility measure that is feasible to execute.
+These points are all well and good, but I don't know how to encode them as a formal utility function that is easy to execute and easy to reason about.
 However, we _can_ conclude that the utility of a test should grow the more times it is executed.
 Just because it doesn't detect a fault _now_ doesn't mean it won't detect a fault _later_.
 This in turn implies a utility that is super-linear to fault detection.